Table of Contents

 After you’ve identified the lifecycle funnel relevant to your business, the next step is defining the metrics you’ll be tracking at each stage of the funnel.

-Different metrics are corresponding to each stage of the lifecycle funnel.
+Different metrics correspond to each stage of the lifecycle funnel.
 Every metric is vital as it helps you measure your performance and ensure your marketing automation campaign’s best results.

-Let’s take a look at this example of the AIDA lifecycle funnel with relevant metrics for each stage.
+Let’s look at this example of the AIDA lifecycle funnel with relevant metrics for each stage.

 - Awareness.
 Key metrics: visitors, subscribers, and visitor-to-subscriber conversion rate